po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/20-Stu_Middleware/README.md

 ## Acceptance Criteria

-* It's done when the middleware checks if the user is logged in.
+* It's done when the middleware checks whether the user is logged in.

 * It's done when the middleware allows access to the gallery and painting pages if the user is logged in.